aws-samples/sample-amazon-ivs-aiortc-demos/README.md

 # Amazon-ivs-aiortc-demos

-A comprehensive collection of Python scripts demonstrating various Amazon IVS (Interactive Video Service) Real-Time Stages capabilities using the aiortc WebRTC library.
+A comprehensive collection of Python demo scripts demonstrating various Amazon IVS (Interactive Video Service) Real-Time Stages capabilities using the aiortc WebRTC library.
 This project showcases publishing, subscribing, transcription, and AI-powered speech-to-speech functionality.

+** This project is intended for education purposes only and not for production usage.**

 ## Table of Contents